Delegate, delegate? It's not so easy, business owners say

 He joined a business owners' group and started taking their advice, delegating and letting staffers succeed or make mistakes.
 The payoff: "It brings me great pride and joy to see my team succeed despite me.
 And it enables me to focus on the more important items."

 Kopp has also learned that when staffers fail, the business can still benefit in the long run because they learn from their mistakes.
-Besides, he says, "You make mistakes, so why shouldn't they?"
+Besides, he said, "You make mistakes, so why shouldn't they?"

-Owners can improve staffers' chances of success by delegating responsibilities to the right people, Chan-Shue says.
+Owners can improve staffers' chances of success by delegating responsibilities to the right people, Chan-Shue said.
 Her 23 years in the NYPD taught her about staff development.
-"I learned how to identify people who would be potential good decision-makers," she says.
+"I learned how to identify people who would be potential good decisionmakers," she says.

 And once she's given a staffer a new task, she takes a step back.

-"I try not to micromanage so as to allow them to be confident in their decisions and to support their growth as managers," she says.
+"I try not to micromanage so as to allow them to be confident in their decisions and to support their growth as managers," she said.

-For Tiffany Couch, it wasn't ceding control that was the issue.
-She worried that staffers might be overwhelmed by taking on work she had done, for example, handling the initial phone call with a prospective client.

-"I did not want my staff to feel the same burden I did, or to potentially fail," says Couch, owner of Acuity Forensics, an accounting firm in Vancouver, Washington, that specializes in financial investigations.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.